mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 </div>

 <div class="admin-task" markdown="1" id="deal-undesirable-content">

 ### Dealing with undesirable content

 Fortunately, abuse of FixMyStreet is fairly rare: undesirable content represents a tiny fraction of the reports made each year.
 But of course, you need the tools to deal with it, and there are other reasons you may wish to edit a report, too.
-We estimate that somewhere in the region of three in every thousand reports will require moderation, based on figures from other councils.

 #### Reasons for moderation